arv100kri/Cognitive-Services/Content/en-us/KES/SemanticInterpretation.md

 query = Attr(attrName, value, op)
 ```

-Returns a query *query* that includes only data objects whose attribute *attrName* matches value *value* according to the specified operation *op*, which defaults to "eq".
-Typically, use `attrref` element to create a query based on the matched input query string.
-When a value is not directly from the input query string, the Attr() function can be used to create a query matching this value.
+Returns a query that includes only data objects whose attribute *attrName* matches value *value* according to the specified operation *op*, which defaults to "eq".
+Typically, use the `attrref` element to create a query based on the matched input query string.
+If a value is given or obtained through other means, the Attr() function can be used to create a query matching this value.

 In the following example, we use the Attr() function to implement support for specifying academic publications from a particular decade.